2020 GRANT RECIPIENTS

 $25,000 – to purchase pediatric xray equipment and software.

-Treasure Coast Food Bank: Obtains and distributes food and needed products through partner agencies to help alleviate hunger in Indian River, Martin, Okeechobee and St. Lucie Counties, Florida.
+Treasure Coast Food Bank: Obtains and distributes food and needed products through partner agencies to help alleviate hunger.

 United Against Poverty: Serves those in poverty by providing crisis care, case management, transformative education, food, and household subsidy, employment training and placement, personal empowerment training and active referrals to other collaborative social service providers.

 Visiting Nurse Association: Provides compassionate, innovative care of the highest quality, setting the standard for patients and caregivers needing home health, hospice, and community services.

-$27,984 – to renovate the mobile healthcare van that serves the Gifford community.
+$50,000 – to make phase two upgrades to renovate the mobile healthcare van that serves the Gifford community.